 "One is not born, but rather becomes, woman.
 No biological, psychic, or economic destiny defines the figure that the human female takes on in society; it is civilization as a whole that elaborates this intermediary product between the male and the eunuch that is called feminine." - Simone DeBeauvoir, The Second Sex

 Why is sex so god damn complicated?
-It seems, the more we learn about sex and sexuality, the clearer it is that our historical understanding of women’s anatomy and sexual desire has been woefully limited.
-Take a read of the first chapter of Simone DeBeauvoir’s prolific The Second Sex and you will discover how until the 20th Century (!!!) in the West, the vulva and vagina were described as anything from an inside-out penis to the real location of a woman’s brain.
+The more we learn about sex and sexuality, the clearer it is that our historical understanding of women’s anatomy and sexual desire has been woefully limited.
+Take a read of the first chapter of Simone DeBeauvoir’s prolific The Second Sex and you'll discover how until the 20th Century (!!!) in the West, the vulva and vagina were described as anything from an inside-out penis to the real location of a woman’s brain.
 So, don’t blame yourself for not knowing exactly how your body works - it is only in the last few decades that it has even been socially acceptable in the West to study or learn about a woman’s sexuality.
 Up until then, it was considered either uninteresting, unimportant or strictly taboo.

 One of the most common questions that we get asked at Emjoy is about sexual desire and arousal.
 What are they?
 Are they the same?
 Are they linked with libido?
 Which comes first?